TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 Avast also provides good anti-malware protection and its intuitive interface makes it well-suited for people who are new to using antiviruses.

-Read on to find out about the key differences between these 2 products and to decide which is best for you in 2022.
+Read on to learn the key differences between these 2 products and decide which is best for you in 2023.

 Avast vs. TotalAV — Final Verdict: